port-labs/port-docs/docs/software-catalog/blueprint/tutorial.md

 To prepare for the Relations section, let's create a Blueprint for a `package` to go with the `microservice` Blueprint we created earlier:

-You can create the new Blueprint from the UI (using the `Add Blueprint` button in the Blueprints graph), or from the API.
+You can create the new Blueprint from the UI (using the `Add Blueprint` button in the DevPortal Setup page), or from the API.
 The request body of the new Blueprint will be:

 ```json showLineNumbers
 {